Brucelee352/BLS_Microdata_Analysis/README.md

 This is a relative, data-driven heuristic, no external "required education" table or O\*NET crosswalk is needed, and no subjective threshold is imposed.

 The result reflects statistical deviation from occupation norms as observed in the data itself.

 Because PEEDUCA is an ordinal code rather than continuous years of schooling, the measure should be read as a rank-based signal, not a precise credential gap.

-The overqualification rate is not cross-validated against BLS published figures (BLS does not publish a comparable national estimate).
+*The overqualification rate is not cross-validated against BLS published figures, (BLS does not publish a comparable national estimate) and is a properitary calculation.*

 ## Data Source